Guaranteed Issue Life Insurance | Complete New 2022 Guide to Life Insurance for Final Expenses

-The insured usually has a two year waiting period before the entire face amount can be paid to their beneficiary.
+The insured usually has a two-year waiting period before the entire face amount can be paid to their beneficiary.
 If non-accidental death occurs before two years, the policy will only pay a percentage of the face amount.
-Example: If non-accidental death happens in year one the policy will pay 10% of the death benefit.
+Example: If non-accidental death happens in year one, the policy will pay 10% of the death benefit.
 If non-accidental death occurs in year two, 20% of the face amount will be paid.
 Death in year three or later will trigger the policy to pay the full face value of the policy.

-Benefits paid to the beneficiary usually have a two year waiting period before the entire death benefit can be paid.
+Benefits paid to the beneficiary usually have a two-year waiting period before the entire death benefit can be paid.
 If non-accidental death occurs before two years, the policy will only pay a return of premiums plus a percentage.
-For example, if non-accidental death happens in year one the premiums will be returned plus 10% will be paid.
+For example, if non-accidental death happens in year one, the premiums will be returned, plus 10% will be paid.
 If non-accidental death occurs in year two, premiums paid are returned plus 20%.
 Death in year three or later will pay the face amount of the policy.

-Policy benefits are very similar to a modified policy, but more expensive due to fact there is no health underwriting what so ever.
-These policies are way to go for people with very serious health problems such as Cancer or a major heart disease etc. Guaranteed issue policies normally have a two year waiting period before the entire face amount of the policy will be paid to the beneficiary.
+Policy benefits are very similar to a modified policy but more expensive because there is no health underwriting whatsoever.
+These policies are the way to go for people with severe health problems such as Cancer or major heart disease etc. Guaranteed issue policies typically have a two-year waiting period before the entire face amount of the policy will be paid to the beneficiary.
 If non-accidental death occurs before two years, the policy will only pay a return of premiums plus a percentage.